Cayboss/Netflix-Data-Analysis-/README.md

-# Netflix-EDA
+# Netflix Data Analysis
 Netflix is a streaming service that allows our members to watch a wide variety of award-winning TV shows, movies, documentaries, and more on thousands of internet-connected devices.
 With Netflix, you can enjoy unlimited ad-free viewing of  content.
-This is an exploratory data analysis on its data (up to 2021).
+This is an analysis of its data (up to 2021) using python.

 ## The analysis aims to answers the following questions: